e271828e/Flight.jl/docs/notes/design/framework_spec.md

 trace header captures the result; totality is enforced pre-write at `init!`/commit (§16.6).

-**The roster is itself a handoff.** Devices attach and detach at any time, running or stopped.
-The attached-device roster — cells, claims, attachment order — is an immutable array republished by `attach!`/`detach!` through one atomic reference operation (§12.1's rule applied to the periphery's own bookkeeping); the loop acquire-loads it once at frame top and drains that snapshot, so a device attached mid-frame is drained from the next frame — the same granularity its staged writes already have.
-Attachment order is the order within the currently published roster, carried by per-device sequence numbers (stable across detaches).
-The trace tags entries with a stable device id, never a roster index — replay provenance survives roster churn.
-Detaching releases the device's claims (§12.5's widgets re-enable), and a loop body's voluntary exit (§12.4) runs the same detach path: an unplugged joystick's claims release without any explicit call (§17.4).
-The §12.7 thread-budget warning re-evaluates as the roster grows.
+**The roster is frozen per run: attach and detach are stopped-sim operations.** `attach!`/`detach!` are legal in the `built`, `initialized` and `stopped` states (§12.11) and an error while `running` — pause
+included: pause is a control-plane state *inside* a run (§12.6), and a surface that could move while paused would move mid-run.
+The roster — entries, claims, attachment order — is therefore a plain immutable value the loop reads once at `run!`, and the partition of the root face set into per-writer surfaces plus the interactive remainder is a static, inspectable fact of the run — printable before it starts, valid until it ends (§15.7's provenance register).
+No republication machinery exists: no atomic roster reference, no per-frame acquire-load, no next-frame attachment granularity, no sequence numbers — attachment order is the roster's own order.
+The trace still tags entries with a stable device id, never a roster index — ids read across runs, where the roster does change.
+Attach validation, claim registration and the staging-shape compilation (below) all run at the attach point, making `attach!`/`detach!` stopped-sim configuration operations beside `init!` and trim (§16): while a simulation runs, its configuration — build, roster, claims, surfaces — is immutable, and §12.10's doctrine extends to its final form — the running periphery stages writes and issues control commands, *and nothing else changes*.

+**Device death does not detach.** A mid-run crash, voluntary exit or unplug (§12.4, §12.9) ends the device's *task*: the cell stops filling, the §12.7 heartbeat shows the death by name, and the roster entry — claims included — persists to the end of the run.
+The orphaned claims are the accepted cost of the freeze: the device's slots hold their last-drained values and no other writer inherits them; §12.5's read-only widgets render the orphan visibly ("claimed by `T16000M` — task dead"), never mysteriously.
+Recovery is between runs — stop, `detach!`, and either `init!` (fresh trajectory) or `replay!`-to-end then `run!` (continuation from the interrupted boundary, §12.12) — and the anomaly is exactly that: an anomaly, not a surface event.
+One deliberate asymmetry is on record as a **guarded addition**: a pure reader (a binding with no input half, §12.4 — a visualizer, a telemetry tap) claims nothing, so attaching one mid-run would move no writer's surface; a dynamic reader list (touching only §12.8 wakeups, the heartbeat and the shutdown join — never the drain) is cleanly severable from the freeze should the join-a-running-session workflow find a customer.
+The §12.7 thread-budget warning runs once per `run!`, against the frozen population.

 **Staging: one atomic cell per attached device, one coalescing policy — CAS merge, newest wins per face.** Each cell has a single writer — its own